nmarsollier/viaduct/docs/content/docs/resolvers/_index.md

 }
 ```

-By default (primarily for tests), Viaduct will assume that a zero-argument constructor will be available for any resolver you may need to write, and Viaduct will automatically construct a single instance of this class to be used whenever the resolver is called.
-Note that this is not guaranteed to be thread-safe, so it is not recommended as your main approach.

 Examples of using this dependency injection mechanism are available in the demo applications.

+If you do not provide an implementation of `TenantCodeInjector`, Viaduct will use a naive default implementation that assumes a zero-argument constructor is available for all resolvers.
+Whenever the GraphQL execution engine needs to invoke a resolver, it will use this to construct an instance of the resolver.
+While sufficient for toy applications, we strongly suggest using a dependency injection framework for real applications.